hoanhan101/gray/_drafts/2020-07-07-system-design.md

 **Component Design**
 ![Instagram's Component Design](/assets/images/sd-instagram.png)

-- Image Hosting Service uses Object Storage Service to store actual photos/videos and Metadata Service to store metadata information about the photos/videos.
+- Image Hosting Service uses Object Storage Service to store actual photos/videos and Metadata Storage to store metadata information about the photos/videos.
 - Object Storage Service uses distributed file storages such as HDFS or S3.
-- Metadata Service uses SQL databases as we need to store photos/videos metadata as well as their owners and followers.
+- Metadata Storage uses SQL databases as we need to store photos/videos metadata as well as their owners and followers.
 - There are 2 ways we can partition metadata information in this case:
   - Partitioning based on User's ID so that all photos/videos of a user is on the same shard.
 Different issues with this approach include:
     - Some users have a lot of photos/videos compared to others, thus making the distribution unbalanced.